A Mother's Courage

-Malka was three when the German invaders forced her family into the Jewish ghetto in Volodymyr-Volynskyi, a city in present-day Ukraine.
-Her father was killed in the first pogrom, but before he died he said to her mother Rivka: ‘save the children’.
-And despite her heartbreak, that is what she set out to do.
+Malka was two when the Nazi invaders forced her family into the Jewish ghetto in Volodymyr-Volynskyi, a small city in present-day Ukraine.
+It was the first step in a campaign of mass murder.
+Of the 25,000 Jews in the city in 1939, only 30 would survive.
+Malka’s father was shot in the first pogrom, but before he died he begged her mother Rivka to ‘save the children’.

-Rivka kept Malka and her two older brothers alive through eighteen traumatic months, as the ghetto got smaller and smaller.
-They saw the worst of humanity but there were acts of kindness too.
-A Wehrmacht officer saved them from being shot in the second pogrom and a Polish dressmaker hid Malka’s brothers in her shop.
+Rivka kept Malka and her two older brothers alive through eighteen terrifying months, as the Nazis systematically killed the inhabitants of the ghetto.
+In the midst of the inhumanity, a few people risked their lives to help.
+A Wehrmacht officer saved them from being shot and a Polish dressmaker gave them sanctuary when the SS went hunting for victims.

-Above all, the Yakimchuks, a shrewd Ukrainian farmer and his saintly wife, risked their lives to hide the family just as time was running out for the final Jewish survivors.
-When the SS commandeered the farm, the Yakimchuks dug a pit under the barn, and there Malka’s family stayed through a long, freezing winter and into the summer, coming close to discovery on more than one occasion.
-At the end of the war, with no home and no money, Rivka was forced to draw on her strength yet again as she set out to create a new life for herself and her children.
+Then Rivka persuaded a Ukrainian farmer and his saintly wife to hide her and the children.
+The Yakimchuks agreed and kept their word, even after the SS commandeered the farm.
+They dug a pit under their barn, and there Malka’s family stayed through a freezing winter and into the summer until the Red Army came.
+At the end of the war, Rivka was forced to draw on her strength yet again as she set out to create a new life for herself and her children.